nLab

 References

-The original article that defines associahedra and in which the operad K that gives A()-topological spaces is implicit is
+The original articles that define associahedra and in which the operad KK that gives A()A(\infty)-topological spaces is implicit are

 A textbook discussion (slightly modified) is in section 1.6 of the book